Diving Into Org Mode

 material to entries.
 Use

-to begin attaching, whether that be a file, buffer, or something else, then useorg-attach-open
+org-attachto begin attaching, whether that be a file, buffer, or something else, then useorg-attach-opento open the attachment.

 Agenda Views